nextcord/nextcord/docs/migrating.rst

 Removed Helpers
 +++++++++++++++++

-With the new :class:`.Context` changes, a lot of message sending helpers have been removed.
+With the new :class:`.Context` changes, a lot of message-sending helpers have been removed.

 For a full list of changes, see below: